andy-preston/gpo-746-android/ch340g/driver-spec/README.md

 ## What's in the box

-* `baud.js` for calculating prescale, divider, mod for setting baud rate
+* `baud.ts` for calculating prescale, divider, mod for setting baud rate
 * `tests/baud_test.ts` check calculated baud figures against original lookup tables
-* `register.js` specs for the CH340G registers
+* `register.ts` specs for the CH340G registers
-* `request.js` usb request names and codes
+* `request.ts` usb request names and codes
 * `spec.ts` the spec for the driver methods in a language agnostic sort-of DSL
 * `generator.ts` a façade on the generator code so that you can make a nice tidy spec in `spec.ts` using `lnguage_*.ts`